 “We all understand that urban sprawl is deeply problematic but a sustainable Brisbane doesn’t have to mean skyscrapers from Milton to Dutton Park,” Mr Sri added.

 Mr Sri said that property developers are using political donations to influence politicians and he called on the major parties to join The Greens in refusing donations from for-profit companies.

 Associate Professor Phil Heywood of the KFCG said that “…the best cities are progressive combinations of past, present and future”, adding that planning should be values based rather than clearing the way “to obliterate the old… to make way for maximum short-term profits”.

-The South Brisbane Riverside neighbourhood plan needs to be replaced with a new plan Associate Professor Heywood said, in a process that could involve a collaborative process between local people, community groups, the three tiers of government.
+The South Brisbane Riverside neighbourhood plan needs to be replaced with a new plan, Associate Professor Heywood said, in a process that could involve a collaborative process between local people, community groups, and the three tiers of government.

 To cheers the assembled crowd supported resolutions demanding the Lord Mayor and Brisbane City Council: